Wales (North Wales) – Walking Short Break

 - Day 1 / Depart Dublin for Old Colwyn Bay

-- On day one we will leave Dublin Port for Holyhead, times vary depending on ferry schedule, but we normally depart Dublin at 20.00hrs, travel time on the sea is approximately 3hrs 15min.
-Once we reach Holyhead our drive down through north Wales to Old Colwyn Bay takes us approximately 50 minutes to our accommodation which is in the lively town of Old Colwyn Bay.
-The Marine Hotel Old Colwyn.
+We normally depart Dublin Port for Holyhead at 20.00hrs.
+Times may vary depending on the ferry schedule.
+Travel time on the sea is approximately 3hrs 15min.
+Once we reach Holyhead, we drive for approximately 50 minutes down through North Wales to our accommodation in The Marine Hotel which is in the lively town of Old Colwyn Bay.

 - Day 2 / Mount Snowdon

 Our adventure today takes us to the highest mountain in Wales, Snowdon.
 We will walk the Pyg Track, an old mining trail that leads to the summit at 1085 metres.
 On our descent we will enjoy the spectacular panoramic views of the Welsh mountains, finishing in the beautiful town of Llanberis.